shaneiadt/Ramblings/pages/2019/What-is-Docker.md

     - Docker
 ---

-Continuous development on a project will result in it expanding (it's natural man deal with it :four_leaf_clover:), as our projects / services grow so will our code base...into a monolithic monster!
-Managing & monitoring these services can be a massive pain...even setting up an environment to develop on can take some time & produce unwanted brain headaches :dizzy_face:
+Continuous development on a project will result in it expanding (it's natural man deal with it), as our projects / services grow so will our code base...into a monolithic monster!
+Managing & monitoring these services can be a massive pain...even setting up an environment to develop on can take some time & produce unwanted brain headaches.

 ![What is Docker?](../assets/images/Docker-And-Kubernetes/docker.png)